How to Create a Hotel Management Software Tailored Exactly to Your Needs

 How much does it cost to build a hotel property management system?

 We risk seeming banal if we say that the cost of hotel management system development highly depends on what it consists of.
-Nevertheless, we cannot leave this question open and want to provide at least an approximate estimate so that you can start thinking over your budget.
-A rough estimation for a minimum necessary HMS functionality like online booking, property listings, reservations system, CRM, Bills and Invoices, and Reports can be 4-5 months and, as by our avg. rate of $30 per hour, can cost anywhere between $18,000 to $22,000.
+Nevertheless, we cannot leave this question open and want to provide at least an approximate estimate so that you can start thinking about your budget.
+A rough estimation for a minimum necessary HMS functionality like online booking, property listings, reservations system, CRM, Bills and Invoices, and Reports can be 4-5 months and, as by our avg. rate of $35 per hour including QA testing, can cost anywhere between $33,600 to $42,000.

 How to Apply This to Your Business